-- At the written request of the holder of a Bachelor's diploma from a Dutch university who does not meet the admission requirements stipulated in article 2.1, the admissions committee of the Master's degree programme concerned will decide whether the requirements can be met by means of a pre-master course developed specially for the Master's degree programme in question. - 2.
-The pre-master course has a maximum number of 60 credits. - 3.
-Prospective students in possession of any of the Bachelor's diplomas of a University of Applied Sciences (HBO) listed in the annex under 2 shall be granted admission to the standard premaster course for holders of a Bachelor's diploma of a University of Applied Sciences (HBO) described therein. - 4.
-A request to be admitted to the standard pre-master course for holders of a Bachelor's diploma of a University of Applied Sciences (HBO) must be submitted before 1 April to the admissions committee. - In special cases, the admissions committee may handle a request submitted after these closing dates.
+At the written request of the holder of a Bachelor's diploma from a Dutch university who does not meet the admission requirements stipulated in article 2.1, the admissions committee of the Master's degree programme concerned will decide whether the requirements can be met by means of a course developed specially for the Master's degree programme in question.

+The holder of a Dutch bachelor degree of a University of Applied Sciences (HBO):

+- 1. Prospective students in possession of any of the Bachelor's diplomas of a University of Applied Sciences (HBO) listed in the annex under 2 shall be granted admission to the pre-master course for holders of a Bachelor's diploma of a University of Applied Sciences (HBO) described therein, provided that the associated selection programme of 22.5 credits has been completed in advance. - 2.
+A request to be admitted to the pre-master course for holders of a Bachelor's diploma of a University of Applied Sciences (HBO) must be submitted before 31 December to the admissions committee.